carloscomputer/blue-merle/README.md

 # blue-merle

-The *blue-merle* software package enhances anonymity and reduces forensic traceability of the **GL-XE3000 / Mudi 5G mobile wi-fi router ("Mudi router")**.
+The *blue-merle* software package enhances anonymity and reduces forensic traceability of the **GL-XE3000 / Mudi 5G mobile wi-fi router ("Pully router")**.
 The portable device is explicitly marketed to privacy-interested retail users.

 *blue-merle* addresses the traceability drawbacks of the Mudi router by adding the following features to the Mudi router: